promptware/readweb/README.md

 - our preset generation flow
 - Firecrawl URL -> markdown
-- literal HTML -> markdown (similar to Firecrawl, but not exactly)
+- literal HTML -> markdown (similar to Firecrawl, but not exactly the same)
 - Mozilla's Readability (reader mode)

 To run the demo by yourself,